How Market Basket Analysis In Python works?

 By analysing customer transaction data, MBA or Market Basket Analysis allows businesses to uncover patterns, associations, and dependencies that are not immediately apparent.

 This knowledge can be leveraged to optimise business strategies, improve customer experience, and drive revenue growth.
-The next segment of this blog discusses some of the critical aspects of Market Basket Analysis and provides examples.
+The next segment of this blog discusses some of the critical aspects of MBA and provides examples.

 As we have mentioned, several Python libraries are used for MBA.
 Apriori Algorithm is one of the most commonly used Python libraries for association data mining.